-As always, we’re honored and privileged to serve as your Fee-Only Registered Investment Advisor.
+As always, we’re honored and privileged to serve as your fiduciary investment advisor.
 We will be closely monitoring markets and ready to act should we feel it necessary.
 We thank you for the trust you have placed in us and will continue to work hard on your behalf.

 I’ve obviously borrowed Margaret’s style of headlining her columns with a series of seemingly unrelated people, events, and songs.
 Today’s Client Memo will be a bit longer than usual because, well, there’s more to talk about.

 Charts of the stock market going back 20, 30 or 40 years are reassuring because they depict a gradual rise in the value of US businesses.
 This represents the long term benefits of investing.
 We always say to focus on the long term, but the long term is of course made up of many short terms.
 Zoom in to any given year and the results appear much more chaotic.
 In 1987, the “flash crash” caused equities to drop 20% in a day but somehow stocks still finished the year in the black.
 More recently, in August of 2015, the Dow opened 1,000 points down on the way to a roughly flat year.
 Talk about volatility.

 This amount of volatility is obviously troubling.
 No one likes seeing their accounts lose value, much less in a seemingly indiscriminate way, like a boxer taking punches on the ropes and hoping for the round to end.
 But in periods of tremendous volatility we often benefit from taking a breath and reminding ourselves why we own what we own to begin with.
 On average, stocks are likely to outperform just about every alternative over the next decade and beyond, just as they did in previous decades.
 Pullbacks and corrections remind us that there really are no free lunches.
 As investors, these are the days we must endure to experience the long term benefits of owning little pieces of America and the world.